-Raisinets are one of my favorite 'movie' treats.
+Raisinets are one of my favorite movie treats.
 Raisinets were first made in 1927 by the Blumenthal Chocolate Company.
 Nestlé acquired the brand in 1984 and added the motto "Taste the Sunshine."
 Raisinets are made with California Raisins and milk chocolate.
 There is now a dark chocolate version, as well.
-Many confectioners make chocolate covered raisins, so check them out, along with your favorite chocolatier.
+Many confectioners make chocolate covered raisins, so check them out, along with those from your favorite chocolatier.

 Raisinets are nostalgia food for me. but the real cook in me says make your own if you want to get a higher-end chocolate covered raisin.
 Here's a simple recipe, and you can change it up by using different types of chocolate.

 6 ounces Chocolate -- 60%-75% chocolate, chopped

 1 1/2 tsp pure vanilla